-Stakeholder Engagement: Processes, strategies and local measures/data to demonstrate that stakeholders were engaged to share progress and results.
-This must include:

-- What stakeholders were involved? - How were they engaged? - How results and related information were shared? - How the school authority met its obligations under the School Councils Regulation to provide school councils the opportunity to provide advice on the development of school AERRs and to share results from provincial assessments and information from its reporting and accountability system (school boards and charter schools only).

-Accountability/Assurance System: School authorities must outline the features of their accountability/assurance system for schools (or provide a link to the information) that includes:

-- how the school authority is ensuring schools are providing assurance to their communities that they are meeting their responsibilities - · how the school authority is supporting continuous improvement and evidence-informed decision making - the requirements for the process, content and format for school education plans and results reports.

-Domain: Local & Societal Context

-Local Reporting Component

-Contextual Information: Provide information about the school authority, students, staff and communities served (such as demographic or socio-economic data) that provide context for their education plan/AERR.
-Relevant contextual information may be also integrated into "Local Reporting Component" for specific domains.

-Other Reporting Requirements

-- An Accountability Statement signed by the board chair and placed at the beginning of the report (see Section N for suggested wording to the Accountability Statements for AERRs. - Whistleblower Protection: Section 32 of the Public Interest Disclosure Act (2013) requires that school authorities include their annual report of disclosures in their AERR.
-For a copy of the legislation or for further information and resources, please visit the Public Interest Commissioner's website at www.yourvoiceprotected.ca - Communication: School authorities must notify the appropriate Field Services Branch Director by email of the posting of their AERR by November 30, 2022 and include the permalink in the email notice.
+Component Requirements Financial Information Contact Indicate where more financial information can be obtained (e.g., contact at central office).
+Stakeholder Engagement School authorities are expected to actively engage stakeholders to share progress and results toward achieving outcomes.
+The AERR must clearly indicate: What stakeholders were involved; How were they engaged; and How results and related information were shared.
+Accountability/Assurance System School boards must outline the features of their accountability/assurance system for their schools (or provide a link to the information) that addresses how they are ensuring schools are providing assurance to their communities and demonstrating continuous improvement.
+This outline must include: The requirements for the process, content and format for school education plans and results reports.
+School boards and charter schools only: Outline how the school authority met its obligations under the School Councils Regulation to provide school councils the opportunity to provide advice on the development of school AERRs and to share results from provincial assessments and information from its reporting and accountability system.
+Accountability Statement AERRs must contain an Accountability Statement signed by the board chair and placed at the beginning of the report (see Section O for recommended wording to the Accountability Statements for AERRs.
+Annual Report of Disclosures Section 32 of the Public Interest Disclosure Act requires that school authorities include their annual report of disclosures in their AERR.
+For a copy of the legislation or for further information and resources, please visit the Public Interest Commissioner's website at www.yourvoiceprotected.ca .
+Domain: Local and Societ tal Context Required Local Compone nt Contextual Information Provide information about the school authority, students, staff and communities served (such as demographic or socio-economic data) that provide context for their education plan/AERR.
+Relevant contextual information may be also integrated into "Required Local Component" for specific domains.
+Other Reporting Requirer nents Deadline and Communication School authorities must post their approved 2022/23 AERR on their website in a publicly accessible format by November 30 , 2023 , consistent with submission of their Audited Financial Statements.
+School authorities must notify the appropriate Field Services Branch Director by email of the posting of their AERR by November 30, 2023 and include the permalink in the email notice.
 A permalink is a web link or URL to a web page that does not change from year to year and where the education plan is posted.